balfieri/cordic/README.md

 <p>
 We need to add a "cordreal" real number class that follows all the rules of any C++ floating-point number but uses Cordic as its underlying implementation.
 Note that there will be no need to do anything special for complex numbers.
-C++ complex<> class and associated math functions fall out naturally by using complex<cordreal>.
+C++ complex<> class and associated math functions fall out naturally by using complex&lt;cordreal&gt;.
 </p>

 <p>